TWan777/TWan777/README.md

 ### Contact Me

 Feel free to reach out for collaborations or discussions on validators and blockchain technology.
-Connect with me on Twitter [@twangain](https://x.com/twangain).
+Connect with me on X/Twitter [@twangain](https://x.com/twangain) or Discord [@twangain](https://discordapp.com/users/964665993412628500).

 Happy validating! 🚀